It hasn’t been established a maximum safe daily dosage of biotin, neither for dietary supplements nor foods.

 For instance, high intakes of biotin from supplements may cause false measurements of thyroid hormones, and vitamin D concentrations.
 Even a single dose of 10,000 mcg may affect a laboratory test within 24 hours of taking the supplement.

-Moreover, high biotin intakes from dietary supplements can interact with certain medications.
+Moreover, too much biotin from dietary supplements can interact with certain medications.

 Therefore, it’s important to inform your physician if you’re taking biotin supplements.